secure-77/Perlite/perlite/Demo/README.md

 #tag-test

-A web based markdown viewer optimized for [Obsidian](https://obsidian.md/) Notes
+A web based edited markdown viewer optimized for [Obsidian](https://obsidian.md/) Notes

 Just put your whole Obsidian vault or markdown folder/file structure in your web directory.
 The page builds itself.